Dmytro-kur/ForceCalc/README.md

 # ForceCalc

-This app allows to calculate unknown reactions of supports and resulting vector of moments of the beam that loaded from the left by spring and has a smooth support at the right.
+This app allows to calculate unknown reactions of supports and moment vector of the beam that loaded from the left by spring and has a smooth support at the right.

 Software could be used by automotive designers that produce car's switches especially on the design stage.
 Switches like power window switches